 The <ChunkSize> parameter must be a size value valid to pass to the depot_verify_chunks.py script with the '-m' option.
+That is, specifying '-chunks 200M' translates to calling depot_chunks_verify.sh with '-m 200M'.

 This requires the perforce-p4python3 module to be installed and the python3 in the PATH must be the correct one that uses the P4 module.